CorBer/waveSharp/README.md

-# waveSharp development looking for testers (2024 08  27)
+# waveSharp looking for testers (2024 08  27)
-We are looking for waveSharp users that want to help testing/developing the application to develop new options and optimize the current setup.
+We are looking for waveSharp users that want to help testing the application to develop new options and optimize the current setup.
 If you are interested mail me: registax at gmail dot com.